To book Andreas Ekström (Sweden) please contact a JLA agent.

 Andreas has become one of Europe’s leading digital futurists.
 His best-selling book, The Google Code, explores a company that has become culturally, technologically and commercially one of the most important in history.
 He tackles the intersection between building a successful business and striving towards a more equal digital society.

 Andreas Ekström is a writer, journalist and thought leader.
 The author of seven books, Andreas analyses the online world, media, and digital equality for the Swedish daily newspaper Sydsvenskan.

-Andreas has made a thorough study of Google; its beginnings, the corporate and organisational culture, its rise to dominance, and its constant evolution into new areas.
-He considers how the company has changed to meet new user demands, its gathering of data, and its business, design and technology strategies.
-The Google Code looks at why we are so quick to refer to and believe Google.
-He asks whether we should be so trusting, what does our view of Google results say about politics, business and love, and how should the world react to the answers?
+Andreas has previously turned his curiosity towards the ever increasing influence of Google.
+In The Google Code, he examines the beginnings of the search engine, its corporate and organisational culture, its rise to dominance, and its constant evolution into new areas.
+He considers how the company has changed to meet new user demands, its data gathering, and its business, design and technology strategies.
+In questioning why we are so quick to refer to Google and believe its results, Andreas looks at the algorithms behind our searches and examines the intersection between user trust, corporate power, bias and accountability.

 © Copyright 2019 JLA.
 All rights reserved.